emre-karatas/CS315-Assignments/HW01/README.md

-List data type in Dart, Go, Javascript, Lua, Python, Ruby, and Rust

-In computer science, a list or sequence is an abstract data type that represents a finite number of ordered values, where the same value may occur more than once.
-Lists were first supported in the first functional programming language, List.
-In recent years, many programming languages provide support for list data types and have special syntax and semantics for lists and list operations.

-In programming tasks, you may end up maintaining a list of objects.
-In this homework assignment, assume that you have to maintain a list of strings; e.g., names of people, cities, etc, in seven different programming languages.
-The programming languages are Dart, Go (Golang), Javascript, Lua, Python, Ruby, and Rust.
-You will investigate how the following operations can be done in these programming languages:

-    Declare/create an empty list
-    Initialize a list with some values
-    Check if the list is empty or not
-    Add a new element to a list
-    Check if a particular element exists in the list Remove a particular element from the list
-    Get the head and the tail of a list
-    Print all of the elements in the list

-You can use online compilers/interpreters for this homework.

-For each language, prepare a single source code file that exemplifies and tests each operation, in the order given above.
-Your example programs must be different from the example codes that may be available on the Internet.
-Be careful to avoid plagiarism!

-Organize all of your experiments and their results and put them into a report.
-The report should include Parts A, B, and C, as explained below:
-Part A - Operations in each language (45 points)
-For each language and each operation, give the sample code segments and the results of their execution.
-You should explain what your example does, and the output, if generated.
-Part B - Evaluation (10 points)
-Your evaluation of these languages in terms of readability and writability of list operations.
-Discuss, in your opinion, which language is the best for list operations.
-Part C - Learning strategy (10 points)
-A learning strategy is an individual's approach to completing a task.
-In this section, discuss, in detail, the material and tools you used, and the experiments you performed.
-Also talk about personal communication, if you had.
-Give the URLs of the online compiler/interpreters you used to run your programs
-Part D- Sample Codes (35 points)
-The sample code files must compile and run without any errors.

-Submission:

-A single zip or rar file should be submitted containing the following files with given names:

-    A single file for the Report, containing parts A, B, and C: ID_lastname_name_report.pdf (65 Points) A folder called, Codes, for Part D. The contents of the folder will be as follows:
-        A single file for Dart code: ID_lastname_name.dart (5 points) A single file for Go code:ID_lastname_name.go (5 points) A single file for Javascript code: ID_lastname_name.html (5 points) A single file for Lua code: ID_lastname_name.lua (5 points) A single file for Python code: ID_lastname_name.py (5 points) A single file for Ruby code: ID_lastname_name.rb (5 points) A single file for Rust code: ID_lastname_name.rs (5 points)

-Please upload the zip or rar file you created to Moodle before the due date.

-Important Notes:

-    Late submissions will be accepted, with 10 points (out of 100) deduction for each extra day.

-    You may use the tutorials available on the Internet as a reference but do not derive your example from the contents of the tutorials.
-If you do so, your programs may be similar to others in the class, which causes a disciplinary investigation.

-    Collaboration on the homework is not allowed.
+# Illuminating the List Data Type: A Multilingual Exploration | Total Points: 100

+Within the realms of computer science, a list or sequence exemplifies an abstract data type that signifies a specific quantity of ordered values.
+The uniqueness of this structure lies in its capacity to accommodate duplicate values.
+Tracing the origins of the list, we find ourselves at the dawn of functional programming with the genesis of the language "List".
+As we delve into the contemporary landscape of programming, we notice that a vast array of languages not only supports but also embellishes the list data type, thus offering specialized syntax and semantics.

+In this assignment, we invite you to embark on a journey across seven diverse programming languages: Dart, Go (Golang), JavaScript, Lua, Python, Ruby, and Rust.
+Through this exploration, you will uncover how to perform the following operations:

+1. Declaration or creation of an empty list
+2. Initialization of a list with specific values
+3. Verification of a list's emptiness
+4. Addition of a new element to a list
+5. Inspection of a list for the presence of a particular element
+6. Deletion of a specific element from a list
+7. Retrieval of the head and tail of a list
+8. Printing of all elements within a list

+During your venture, you may opt to utilize online compilers or interpreters.
+As a culmination of your efforts, you are to create a unique source code file for each language, demonstrating and testing each operation sequentially.
+Your commitment to academic integrity is of the utmost importance; any derivative of online examples will not be accepted.

+Structure your efforts and findings into a comprehensive report, which should encompass the following sections:

+* **Part A - Operations in each language (45 points):** For each operation within each language, provide the sample code segments alongside the resulting output.
+Be sure to elaborate on the functionality of your example and interpret the generated output, if any.
+* **Part B - Evaluation (10 points):** Discuss your personal assessment of the languages' readability and writability of list operations.
+Share your insights regarding the most apt language for list operations.
+* **Part C - Learning strategy (10 points):** Elucidate your personalized approach towards task completion, elucidating the tools, resources, and experimental methods employed.
+Mention any instances of personal communication and cite the URLs of the online compilers or interpreters used.
+* **Part D - Sample Codes (35 points):** Ensure that all code files are free from compilation errors and function as expected.

+**Submission Guidelines:**

+Please submit your assignment as a singular .zip or .rar file containing the following:

+* A single .pdf file named `ID_lastname_name_report.pdf` for the Report (Parts A, B, C)
+* A folder titled `Codes` for Part D, containing:
+    * Dart code file named `ID_lastname_name.dart`
+    * Go code file named `ID_lastname_name.go`
+    * JavaScript code file named `ID_lastname_name.html`
+    * Lua code file named `ID_lastname_name.lua`
+    * Python code file named `ID_lastname_name.py`
+    * Ruby code file named `ID_lastname_name.rb`
+    * Rust code file named `ID_lastname_name.rs`

+All files must be uploaded to Moodle before the designated deadline.

+**Essential Points:**

+* Late submissions are acceptable but will incur a deduction of 10 points per day.
+* While internet tutorials can serve as valuable references, refrain from directly replicating their content.
+A breach of this rule could result in overlapping submissions and subsequent disciplinary actions.
+* Collaboration on this assignment is not permissible.